aarontgrogg/NoLoJS/README.md

 As HTML and CSS continue to mature, this collection should expand.

 > [!TIP]
-> Most components have variations within the parent folder (for example, opening `css-carousels` reveals 8 variations within).
+> Most components have variations within the parent folder (for example, opening `css-carousels` reveals 8 variations within).\
+> And all components have a corresponding CodePen in the top-level `README` that demonstrates a working example.

 Please feel free to copy these and suggest others; [Issues and PRs are welcome](#contribute)!